Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 These are valid concerns.
 Therapy can be expensive.
 Medication can have unpleasant side effects.
 A treatment method may not work for you.
 However, you've got to weigh those possible outcomes against the potential consequences of not doing anything.
 What is the cost of not doing therapy?
 What are the potential side effects of not trying any medication?
 How down will you feel if another year goes by and you're still stuck in an anxious rut?

-I'm not saying everyone reading this to go out and sign up to months of therapy tomorrow.
+I'm not saying everyone reading this should sign up for months of counseling tomorrow.
 I'm not saying one option or another is the best for everybody.
 I know what a big, difficult decision it is to commit to a new round of treatment.
 I'm just asking you to think about whether your current level of functioning is really enough for you, and whether there's something you might try that could make your life better.
 Are you really where you want to be, or are you just used to how things are?